By Krystal Taing, Solution Engineer @ Uberall

 This is especially true for multi-location businesses that want to bring more customers from online searches into their stores.
 Based on the results of the Local Search Ranking Factors Survey, we guide you through the most important ranking factors for google local search.

 What is the Local Search Ranking Factors Survey?

 The Local Search Ranking Factors Survey was started by David Mihm in 2008 and in the past has been published on Moz.
 David joined forces with Darren Shaw who has taken over the survey and this year’s results have been published by Whitespark.
 It’s an annual-ish survey, publishing every 1 to 2 years.
 It’s a study by a few dozen search practitioners measuring the features that impact a business’ position in the map pack and local organic search results.
 The survey respondents rate a number of different themes and strategies that digital marketers employ to help improve online rankings, visibility, and conversions.

 The goal of the survey is to deliver a guideline to businesses, agencies, and brands about what is most impactful to their local search ranking.
-Keep in mind that the exact impact of each ranking factor will vary based on a number of different elements including business size, industry, geographical location, and more.
+Keep in mind that the exact impact of these ranking factors will vary based on a number of different elements including business size, industry, geographical location, and more.

-Measuring the local map pack and organic local results
+Measuring the local map pack and Google Local Search Results

 Local Map Pack Results

 Ranking factors are the components used by search engines to measure and evaluate web pages to determine how they will order and display the results.

 When Google determines the intent of a query is local, they will use these factors to rank results: relevance, distance, and prominence